Hungry Happenings

 Easy, right?

-To make these cookies, you'll need some supplies which you can find at Amazon.com (I make a commission from each sale, but you wont be charged any more.
-Thanks!)
+To make these cookies, you'll need some supplies which you can find at Amazon.com (I make a commission from each sale at no extra cost to you.)
 I couldn't find the exact same seahorse cutter or graduation cap mold, but the one below is pretty close in size and shape to the ones I used.

 Print